-How far would Mrs Thatcher have gone with her Falklands War if she had needed the permission of a democratically run transport system to move troops and supplies?
+How far would Mrs Thatcher have gone with her Falklands War if she had the permission needed ٥f А democratically run transport system to move troops and supplies?
 Or of a similar post office system to send her telegrams?
-But why does Martin worry so much about my scenario for noncentralisation?
+But why does Martin worry so much about my scenario for non-centralisation?
 Why does he not construct his own?
 I would probably agree with it.